All about box turtles

 The turtle’s eyes are slightly on the side of the head and positioned to look downward, more toward the ground (some aquatic turtles have eyes placed to look upward.)
 They have superior eyesight, including color vision—not just in the daytime, but also at night—although their shell interferes with their peripheral vision.

-The nose, positioned just above the mouth, has two nostrils and is easy to see.
+The nose, positioned just above the mouth, has two nostrils and is easy to discern.
 Turtles have an excellent sense of smell, which they use to help them find food, mates, and territory.
 Their upper and lower jaws are hard and covered by sharp, horny ridges used to chew the tough, fibrous vegetation they eat.
 The upper jaw forms a beak with a hook at the center.
 They have a sense of taste, but it isn’t known how sensitive it is.
-They also have a sense of touch; they can feel even in their shell.
+It may surprise you, but they’re also sensitive to touch—they can feel even in their shell.

 Intelligence